xBis7/docker-setup-helper-scripts/trino-hms-hdfs-ranger/README.md

 ## Basic Instructions

-You can execute `run_all.sh` to execute all scripts or just run each one of them.
+All scripts must be executed from `trino-hms-hdfs-ranger` root otherwise most of them will fail since almost each one of them depends on another.

 ### run_all.sh